-If you like the idea of a making a more dedicated mailbox area but you aren’t interested in flowers then you can still add your own landscaping touch.
-Find a stone, brick, block or rubber siding base to outline the area and then add in your preferred mulch to simple set the area apart from the yard.
+If you like the idea of making a more dedicated mailbox area but you aren’t interested in flowers then you can still add your own landscaping touch.
+Find a stone, brick, block, or rubber siding base to outline the area and then add in your preferred mulch to simply set the area apart from the yard.

-To up your standard look, add a medium to large rock in the sectioned off mulch or pick a fun statue that will show off your personality to neighbors.
+To up your standard look, add a medium to a large rock in the sectioned-off mulch or pick a fun statue that will show off your personality to neighbors.

 Utilize Planter Boxes